bioidiap/bob.devtools/doc/development.rst

    $ conda activate dev

 Now you have an isolated conda environment with proper channels set.
+Add info about what bdt create does!
 For more information about conda channels refer to `conda channel documentation`_.

 .. note::